CCOG for ESR 172 Summer 2022

 Intended Outcomes for the course

-- Utilize field and laboratory methods/technologies to measure and describe environmental factors.
+- Utilize basic field and laboratory methods and technologies to measure and describe chemicals in the environment.

 Outcome Assessment Strategies

 - Essay, short answer, and multiple choice questions in quizzes, exams, and/or homework